backup/backup/README.md

 ## Installation

-To get the latest stable version:
+To install the latest version, run:

-    gem install backup
+    $ [sudo] gem install backup

+_Do not add `gem backup` to an application's `Gemfile`_

+See [Installation](https://github.com/meskyanichi/backup/wiki/Installation) for more information about installing and updating your installation of Backup.

-See [Release Notes](https://github.com/meskyanichi/backup/wiki/Release-Notes) in the wiki for changes in the latest version.
+See [Release Notes](https://github.com/meskyanichi/backup/wiki/Release-Notes) for changes in the latest version.

 Backup supports Ruby versions 1.8.7, 1.9.2, 1.9.3 and 2.0.0.